 This position will require working with mice, including breeding and maintenance of the colony which will ultimately enable testing hypotheses on genetically engineered mouse models of human diseases and performing in vivo experiments related to lung physiology.
 The Research Assistant will be fully engaged with the intellectual activities in the lab and be responsible for organizing, processing, and reporting data.
 Other duties as required.

 PLEASE NOTE: The finalist for this position will be required to pass an occupational health screen.
-PLEASE NOTE: This position has a term appointment of one year from date of hire, with possibility of renewal.
+PLEASE NOTE: This position has a term end date of one year from date of hire, with the possibility for extension.

 Harvard offers an outstanding benefits package including: